 The Religion research group delivers information on issues at the intersection of religion and public affairs in the U.S. and around the world.
 Major reports examine politics and faith, religious beliefs and practices, and global religious demographics.

 Pew Global Attitudes examines international public opinion on a broad range of issues, from people’s assessments of their own lives to views about the current state of the world.
 Each year, it conducts surveys across the world.

 Pew Social & Demographic Trends studies behaviors and attitudes of Americans in key realms of their daily lives, using original survey research and analysis of government data.
-Major reports have examined the racial wealth gap, generations in America, and marriage & family trends.
+Major reports have examined generations in America, race and ethnicity, and marriage & family trends.

 Knowledge, Skill and Workplace

 · A “numbers” person with strong quantitative and statistical skills.

 · Strong writing and communication skills